npg70/galbreath-old/galbraith-john-1809.md

 > parents were Archibald Galbreath, merchant, and Jean
 > Corbet.
 His grandfather, Archibald Galbreath, was a
 > merchant in Campbeltown, and his great-grandfather,
 > William, was a maltster.
+Each of these, like his father,
+> married into a Plantation family: Langwill and Dunlop,
+> respectively